Feedback

 Report

 Dude, you're so right, modern society totally screws over visionary experiences by slapping labels like psychosis or schizophrenia on them instead of seeing them as doors to something deeper.
 It’s messed up how we’ve gone from honoring shamans and psychonauts for their wild, ecstatic trips to just pumping meds into anyone who dares peek past the boring "consensus reality."
 We’re basically criminalizing anything that shakes up the norm, and it’s cutting us off from something huge—like the numinous, that freaky, awe-inspiring vibe we’ve lost touch with.
+If we wanna fix this, we’ve gotta flip the script.
+Start listening to those who see beyond, reclaim that ecstatic energy, and quit freaking out over the unknown.

 No.4658 •